GAMING DISORDER

 How is Gaming Disorder different from Gambling Disorder?

-Typically gaming disorder is separate from gambling disorder.
-However, of late there has been a true convergence of gamifying gambling.
-Not all, but a growing number of video games have embedded gambling elements into the games, known as loot boxes or other microtransactions with the game.
-As one becomes more absorbed in the game, there is a possibility that alongside a gaming disorder, the individual is also developing a gambling disorder if they are engaging in those gambling elements – such as purchasing loot boxes – often resulting in negative consequences in time and money spent.
+Not all, but a growing number of video games have gambling elements embedded into the games, known as loot boxes.
+As one becomes more absorbed in the game, there is a possibility that alongside a gaming disorder, the individual is also developing a gambling disorder if they are purchasing loot boxes – often resulting in negative consequences in time and money spent.

 What to Do for Someone You Suspect May Have Gaming Disorder